Also known as: Hyperthermia - malignant and Hyperpyrexia - malignant

 This condition is not the same as hyperthermia that is due to medical emergencies such as heat stroke or infection.

-Malignant hyperthermia is often discovered after a patient is given anesthesia during a surgical procedure.
+Malignant hyperthermia is often discovered after a patient is given anesthesia during surgery.

 There may be a family history of malignant hyperthermia or unexplained death during anesthesia.

-The person may have a rapid and often irregular heart rate.
+The person may have a fast and often irregular heart rate.

 Tests that may be done include: